Article updated: March 19, 2023

 - Enter the keywords to monitor (refer to the following keyword tips section).
 Leave the keyword boxes blank to tag or assign all messages.

-- Under Automatically, select whether this action will tag messages (categorize incoming messages), assign them from streams (route incoming messages), or assign them using Inbox (route incoming conversations).
+- Under Automatically, select whether this action will tag messages (categorize incoming messages or assign them using Inbox (route incoming conversations).

 - If you select the Categorize Incoming Messages option, select the tags to apply.

-- For the Route Incoming Messages and Route Incoming Conversations options, search for and select the team or team member to receive the messages.
+- If you select the Route Incoming Conversations option, search for and select the team or team member to receive the messages.

-- For Inbox assignments, ensure that users being assigned to have permissions to view and respond to threads on the social account.
+- For Inbox assignments, ensure that assignees have permissions to view and respond to threads on the social account.

 - For assignments, under Assign to, enter the name of the person or team to whom you want to route messages.